 The task of "organizing" the papers of the old business was impossible.
 He lacked the motivation to get started because he didn’t know how.
 And, so the business transition could not begin.
 The old business made Robert unhappier each day, and he was stuck.
 Each folder he touched stirred up old (good and bad) memories.
 He couldn’t get out of his own way to organize.
 Empowering himself to learn how to get started, and stay focused, helped change his life.
 Also, learning how to conquer his personal challenge of starting new things gave him a new confidence.

-WON’T - Don’t feel like it:
+WON’T—Don’t feel like it:

 More often, her plans were cancelled at the last minute because something better to do came along.
 Bills went unpaid.
 Piles of mail, and assorted papers and household items, collected on tables, under tables, and inside cabinets.
 Rhonda did as she pleased, until her husband wanted to refinance the house.
 Their credit rating was so low because of so many unpaid or late paid bills, their refinancing was rejected.
 Rhonda only wanted to do things that were fun.
 She constantly compared her life to others.
 She festered over the thought that someone else’s life could be better than hers.
-I could tell you how her life turned out, but this time, I’ll let you fantasize.

-CAN’T - Have to clear up first:
+CAN’T—Have to clear up first:

 We think too much.
 Some think they have to clear the decks before they can plan or organize.
-They have so much stuff in the way, and they think they have to clear away the "stuff" before organizing.
-It’s kind of like needing to lose weight BEFORE you step foot in a gym.
+They have so much stuff in the way, and they think they have to clear away the stuff before organizing.
+It’s kind of like needing to lose weight before you step foot in a gym.
 It’s counterproductive, but human.

 Angela (fictitious name) had boxes and files full of personal memories and professional accomplishments, all mixed together.
 She wanted to embark on a new job search, and needed to put together a resume.
 Angela wanted to use some examples of the materials located in these files as resume points.
-She was FROZEN.
-Angela felt that she had to go through EVERYTHING before she could even START organizing her resume.
+She was frozen.
+Angela felt that she had to go through everything before she could even start organizing her resume.
 She needed guidance, and fortunately found that guidance so that she could begin her journey to find her dream job.
 Clearing and organizing go hand in hand.
 As you start to clear, you get a clearer idea of what is left to organize.
-Then, the organizing process will flow easier as you’re gradually familiar with your "stuff".
+Then, the organizing process will flow easier as you’re gradually familiar with your "stuff."

-CAN’T - Need the right "tools":
+CAN’T—Need the right "tools":

 Every craftsman knows that "Good tools aren’t cheap; Cheap tools aren’t any good."
 There are so many good organizing "tools" at varying price points.
 Have you been to The Container Store, Bed Bath and Beyond or Home Goods lately?
 You’ll find a dizzying array of organizing "tools" in those and other stores, as well as online sources.

-Those who can’t organize because they need to find the "right" tools first, are land locked in their stuff.
+Those who can’t organize because they need to find the "right" tools first are landlocked in their stuff.
 Others may purchase a wide variety of inappropriate tools, adding to the accumulation of clutter.